 During this time, having a babysitter to take care of your children is really the best idea because of health concerns.
 But, after all this passes and life goes slowly back to normal, babysitters will be once again needed.
 If you like spending time with children and have all the qualities that a babysitter should have, then you can consider working as a babysitter in your spare time.

 Some of us may have postponed spring cleaning, but eventually is about to happen!
 Our homes might even need it more than ever considering how much time we’re spending time inside.

 Parents will have to go back to work and leaving the children in a good daycare center is a priority for every parent.
 If this sounds like something you would love to do, you can start preparing from now, and then later when daycare centers are needed, you will be able to start working in one as well.

 - Day gigs

-If you’re more interested into day gigs, you can try out Wonolo or Shiftgig.
+If you’re more interested in day gigs, you can try out Wonolo or Shiftgig.
 They connect businesses with workers for a variety of frontline jobs, such as warehouse operations, merchandise, delivery, washing & cleaning, etc.